directus/directus/.github/ISSUE_TEMPLATE/bug_report.md

 Hi, thank you for taking the time to create an issue.

+Please make sure you're on the latest version of Directus.
+There's a chance your issue might've been resolved already 🙂

 Can you please provide:

 1) The issue and what you expected to happen